justinjiajia/cloud_security/labs/lab_7_new.md

 You should also receive several email notifications about the configuration updates to the monitored resources.

+You should also see several new email notifications that report these configuration updates for the monitored resources, delivered through the configured SNS topic.​

-In this task, you configured an AWS Config rule to invoke the pre-created Lambda function.
-The rule and the function will work together to monitor and remediate any undesired updates to inbound rules for monitored Amazon EC2 security groups.
+In this task, you configured an AWS Config rule that invokes a pre‑created Lambda function whenever a security group's inbound rules drift from the desired state.
+The rule and function now work together to continuously monitor EC2 security groups and automatically remediate any unwanted updates to inbound rules.

 <br>